grafana/grafana/docs/sources/installation/configuration.md

 Url to where Grafana will send PUT request with images

 ### public_url
 Optional parameter.
-Url to send to users in notifications, directly appended with the resulting uploaded file name.
+Url to send to users in notifications.
+If the string contains the sequence ${file}, it will be replaced with the uploaded filename.
+Otherwise, the file name will be appended to the path part of the url, leaving any query string unchanged.

 ### username
 basic auth username